 History of the School

 With over 640 pupils, St. Teresa’s is the largest Catholic independent girls’ school in the country.
 It is a strong caring community based on Catholic traditions.
-We offer an inclusive environment welcoming students from all backgrounds, open to students of all faiths and none.
+We offer an inclusive environment welcoming pupils from all backgrounds, open to pupils of all faiths and none.

 Our core values of Faith, Character, Community, Compassion and Intellect knit the school together, resulting in an atmosphere of mutual support, vibrancy and kindness.